Echigo-Tsumari Art Field 2026

 Ubusuna House

-Set meals made with local ingredients, served by the energetic mothers of the village.
+Set meal menus featuring local ingredients, prepared by the energetic mothers of the village.

 Restaurant Kamigo Clove Theatre

 This is a theater-style restaurant featuring local mothers and women from Tsunan in the lead roles.
 While enjoying a course meal made with an abundance of locally sourced ingredients, you can experience the women’s performances and hospitality, and fully appreciate the charm of the region.The menu features salted rice balls made with Tsunan-grown Koshihikari rice, soup made from freshly picked corn, and roast Tsunan pork.
-We serve nutrient-rich rice and vegetables—nurtured by the meltwater from this heavy-snow region—with gentle seasoning that brings out the natural flavors of the ingredients.
-Please enjoy this unique experience, where the local women bring you the food culture cultivated in this snowy region.
+We serve nutrient-rich rice and vegetables—nurtured by meltwater from this heavy-snow region—with gentle seasoning that brings out the natural flavors of the ingredients.
+Please enjoy this one-of-a-kind experience, where the local women bring you the food culture nurtured by this heavy-snow region.

-[Dates] Saturdays, Sundays, and holidays from July 18 (Sat) to August 30 (Sun) (Open on August 10 as well) *Reservations required*
+[Hours] Saturdays, Sundays, and holidays from July 18 (Sat) to August 30 (Sun) (also open on August 10) *Reservations required*

-[Price] Adults: 3,000 yen, Children: 2,000 yen *A Common Ticket or entrance fee (for Kamigo Cloveza) is required separately.*
+[Prices] Adults: 3,000 yen; Children: 2,000 yen *A Common Ticket or admission fee (for Kamigo Cloveza) is required separately.*

 [Concept & Cuisine] EAT&ART TARO